getsolus/help-center-docs/devlog/2024-02-09-Intro-to-optimizing-packages-on-solus.md

 ---
 title: Intro to Optimizing Packages on Solus
-description: Explore how to employ advanced compiler techniques such as PGO, BOLT & Glibc HWCaps to squeeze extra performance from packages using libwebp as a test vehcile
+description: Explore how to employ advanced compiler techniques such as PGO, BOLT & Glibc HWCaps to squeeze extra performance from packages using libwebp as a test vehicle
 slug: solus-optimizing-packages
 authors:
   - name: Joey Riches